bkrajendra/arduino-llm-agent/README.md

 - ❌ The context is not versioned or registered as a resource.

-- ❌ You don’t have context chaining or plugins that add/modify context dynamically.
+- ❌ Don’t have context chaining or plugins that add/modify context dynamically.

 - ❌ There’s no standardized schema for system-level metadata.